Characters of the Metal Gear series: Kio Marv

-Dr. Kio Marv (キオ・マルフ, Kio Marufu) is a Czechoslovakian biotechnologist and creator of OILIX, a new algae species which could produce petroleum-grade hydrocarbons with little expense and effort.
+Dr. Kio Marv (キオ・マルフ, Kio Marufu) is a Czechoslovak biotechnologist and creator of OILIX, a new algae species which could produce petroleum-grade hydrocarbons with little expense and effort.
 After presenting the algae to the World Energy Conference in Prague, he was heading to a demonstration in the United States when soldiers from Zanzibar Land kidnapped him.
 Roy Campbell brings Solid Snake out of retirement and sends him to Zanzibar Land to rescue Dr. Marv, but finds that he died of torture in his cell and left behind the OILIX documents for him to find.

 Holly White

-Holly White (ホーリー・ホワイト, Hōrī Howaito) is an American freelance journalist.
+Holly White (ホーリー・ホワイト, Hōrī Howaito) is an American freelance journalist and undercover CIA operative.
 The daughter of a French mother and an English father, she became interested in literature at an early age and was awarded the Pulitzer Prize for her coverage in Afghanistan and an Emmy Award for her documentary Unknown Bloodstream.
-Her newfound fame attracts the attention of the CIA, and she infiltrates Zanzibar Land as a journalist and to aid Solid Snake.
+Her newfound fame attracted the attention of the CIA, and she infiltrates Zanzibar Land as a journalist and to aid Solid Snake.

 Gustava Heffner

-Gustava Heffner (グスタヴァ・ヘフナー, Gusutava Hefunā), is a former professional figure skater who competed in the world championships and the Olympics.
+Gustava Heffner (グスタヴァ・ヘフナー, Gusutava Hefunā), is a former professional figure skater who competed in the world championships and the 1988 Winter Olympics.
 However, she was stripped of her competition rights after being caught attempting to seek political asylum in Canada with Frank Jaeger, seeking to redeem herself by joining the StB.
 She is escorting Dr. Marv to America when Zanzibar Land agents hijack their plane.
 Later in the game, she joins Solid Snake in rescuing Dr. Marv, but dies after Jaeger destroys the bridge she is on.